What is the purpose of the Duke Advanced Practice Provider Leadership Institute (APPLI)?

 Participants who successfully complete the program will be acknowledged as Duke APPLI Alumni and also awarded a plaque to honor this accomplishment.
 In addition, if applicable for one’s profession, CE or CME contact hours can be earned for a portion of the seminars, workshops and other training activities provided in the program.

-Will program fellows receive a transcript of participation upon completion of the program?
+Will program participants receive a transcript upon completion of the program?

 This program, though affiliated with Duke University, does not formally enroll participants with the University Registrar.
 For that reason, university transcripts are not generated for activities completed during the program.